If your trainer, powermeter or other Bluetooth device is not showing on the FulGaz pairing screen, the most common reasons are:

 - Another app is “clinging” to your Bluetooth connection.

-- You have now allowed FulGaz to use your device's Bluetooth.
+- You have not allowed FulGaz to use your device's Bluetooth.

 - There is too much signal interference in the area.

-Sometimes, a reboot of all your devices (power off from the wall for a minute then back on) to rest them is all that is needed, or switching off any other nearby Bluetooth devices.
+Sometimes, a reboot of all your devices (power off from the wall for a minute) to reset them is all that is needed, or switching off any other nearby Bluetooth devices.
 Often though, the signal is being "clung" to by another device or app.
 This could be...

 Most of the time this will do the trick, freeing up your Bluetooth connections and allowing FulGaz to find your devices.